ARMmbed/mbed-os-5-docs/docs/tutorials/patterns/writing_embedded_apps.md

-## Design patterns for embedded applications
+## Design Patterns for Embedded Applications

 [A document about writing embedded applications.
 The document should compare EventQueue and RTOS thread-based design, their requirements and trade-offs.
 It should include use cases and examples, comparison (pros and cons), multiple examples that show design patterns and the recommended approach to solve typical problems.]